moo-se/landing-page/README.md

 # landing-page

-honing my frontend skills by building a landing page with pure html and css
+Honing my frontend skills by building a landing page with pure html and css